hfwang132/stable-diffusion-local-working-example/README.md

 # WAIFU DIFFUSION

-A local and simple working example to run stable diffusion with anime waifus!
+A local (as long as you have a GPU) and simple working example to run stable diffusion with anime waifus!

 ## Usage